rapidsai/raft/docs/source/build.md

 mamba install -c rapidsai -c conda-forge -c nvidia libraft libraft-headers cuda-version=12.0
 ```

 If installing the C++ APIs Please see [using libraft](https://docs.rapids.ai/api/raft/nightly/using_libraft/) for more information on using the pre-compiled shared library.
-You can also refer to the [example C++ template project](https://github.com/rapidsai/raft/tree/branch-23.12/cpp/template) for a ready-to-go Cmake configuration that you can drop into your project and build against installed RAFT development artifacts above.
+You can also refer to the [example C++ template project](https://github.com/rapidsai/raft/tree/branch-23.12/cpp/template) for a ready-to-go CMake configuration that you can drop into your project and build against installed RAFT development artifacts above.

 ## Installing Python through Pip

-`pylibraft` and `raft-dask` both have experimental packages that can be [installed through pip](https://rapids.ai/pip.html#install):
+`pylibraft` and `raft-dask` both have packages that can be [installed through pip](https://rapids.ai/pip.html#install):
 ```bash
 pip install pylibraft-cu11 --extra-index-url=https://pypi.nvidia.com
 pip install raft-dask-cu11 --extra-index-url=https://pypi.nvidia.com
 ```

-These packages statically build RAFT's pre-compiled instantiations and so the C++ headers and pre-compiled shared library won't be readily available to use in your code.
+These packages statically build RAFT's pre-compiled instantiations, so the C++ headers and pre-compiled shared library won't be readily available to use in your code.

 ## Building C++ and Python from source